Reviewer's Playbook for Agent-Authored Pull Requests¶

 Source: GitHub's Agent pull requests are everywhere.
 Here's how to review them.

 The order is load-bearing.
-CI changes come first because they are the cheapest hard stop: "Before reading a single line of app code, look at anything touching .github/workflows, test configs, coverage settings, or build scripts" (GitHub Blog).
-Evidence comes last because it is the most expensive — and only worth demanding once the cheaper checks have not already disqualified the PR.
+CI changes come first as the cheapest hard stop: "Before reading a single line of app code, look at anything touching .github/workflows, test configs, coverage settings, or build scripts" (GitHub Blog).
+Evidence comes last because it is the most expensive, worth demanding only once the cheaper checks have not already disqualified the PR.

 Each step in the order targets a specific known failure mode of agent-authored code, not a generic quality concern (GitHub Blog):

-- Code Reuse Blindness — agents look for prior art but rarely confirm a utility doing the same thing does not already exist.
-Symptom: two near-identical functions with different names.
+- Code reuse blindness — agents rarely confirm a utility doing the same thing does not already exist.
+The symptom is two near-identical functions with different names.
 Sourcegraph's 1,281-run study shows agents on grep-only retrieval modify 2 of 7 affected files; with structural search they modify all 7 (Sourcegraph).

-- Hallucinated Correctness — code that compiles, passes every test, and is wrong.
-Hidden in off-by-one pagination, missing permission checks on untested branches, validation that handles all sampled cases and none of the boundary ones.
+- Hallucinated correctness — code that compiles, passes every test, and is wrong: off-by-one pagination, missing permission checks on untested branches, validation that handles every sampled case and none of the boundary ones.

-- Untrusted Input in Workflows — pull request bodies, issue bodies, or commit messages interpolated into agent prompts without sanitization; model output executed as shell without validation.
+- Untrusted input in workflows — PR bodies, issue bodies, or commit messages interpolated into agent prompts without sanitization; model output executed as shell without validation.

 - Adjacent unchanged files where the contract the agent assumed diverges from the contract the codebase actually exposes — Sourcegraph's "Partial Completion" pattern (Sourcegraph)